 - Major CPAP device manufacturers such as Philips Respironics warn that while the oxygen flows into the CPAP unit this should never be turned on or off.
 Make sure to read carefully installation and operation directions when you need to use a bleed in adaptor with your oxygen therapy.

 - When CPAP machines are used with an oxygen bleed in adaptor, the machine should be kept away from sources of heat at all times.
 Smoking anywhere near the CPAP machine while this is in function is strictly

 - CPAP machines equipped with a humidifier help patients avoid dry throat, mouth or nose syndrome.
 This humidifier can be used regardless of whether patients operate the bleed in adaptor on their machine or not.

 Patients requiring supplemental oxygen will be advised to use a bled in adaptor with their CPAP machine.
 Patients with the following conditions are most likely to require supplemental oxygen systems:

 - Emphysema patients

 - Patients who have critically low levels of oxygen in their bloodstream during sleep

-Currently there are plenty innovative CPAP masks available on the market, which feature an oxygen adaptor.
+Currently, there are plenty of innovative CPAP masks available on the market, which feature an oxygen adaptor.
 If your CPAP mask is equipped with such a special oxygen port, all you have to do is connect the oxygen tubing.

 If our CPAP mask does not have such an inbuilt feature, you need to purchase a separate bleed in adaptor which is compatible with your CPAP machine.
 The oxygen will be delivered to you through the CPAP tube.